List of Emperatriz characters: Emperatriz Jurado

 Emperatriz Jurado is a woman who seeks revenge after realizing that her boyfriend, Armando Mendoza has betrayed her love for many years.
-Armando and Emperatriz have a daughter, who Emperatriz unwillingly gave to Armando after her mother, Perfecta, advised her to do so, for the well-being of the child.
-While trying to destroy Armando, Manuel Leon, Armando's ex-colleague, offered his help to imprison Armando.
+Armando and Emperatriz have a daughter, whom Emperatriz unwillingly gave to Armando after her mother, Perfecta, advised her to do so, for the well-being of the child.
+While trying to destroy Armando, Manuel Leon, Armando's ex-colleague, offers his help to imprison Armando.
 Manuel wanted Emperatriz to marry him before he gave her proof of Armando's crime.
 Emperatriz accepted the offer, but they did not consummate their marriage.
 While tailing Armando, Emperatriz met Alejandro Miranda, Armando's brother-in-law.
-They immediately fall in love, but Emperatriz did not want to start a relationship with him due to her past.
-Emperatriz presents the proofs of Armando's crime and confronts Alma Rosa, Armando's wife, to identify which one of the three girls is her daughter.
+They immediately fall in love, but Emperatriz does not want to start a relationship with him due to her past.
+Emperatriz presents the proof of Armando's crime and confronts Alma Rosa, Armando's wife, to identify which one of the three girls is her daughter.
 Both of them decide not to tell Emperatriz the truth.
 Before he shot himself, Armando told Elisa to hate Emperatriz forever.
-Alma Rosa suffered a heart attack and dies after a confronting Emperatriz.
-Justo Del Real, Alma Rosa's father sworn to make Emperatriz's life impossible since Emperatriz has caused the death of Alma Rosa.
+Alma Rosa suffered a heart attack and died after confronting Emperatriz.
+Justo Del Real, Alma Rosa's father swore to make Emperatriz's life impossible since Emperatriz had caused the death of Alma Rosa.

 After 8 years away from Mexico, Emperatriz returns, now a successful PR agency owner.
 She met Alejandro again, this time with a fiancée.
-As a return of the lost of his daughter, Justo tries everything to separate Emperatriz from her daughter, including building a fake grave of Emperatriz's daughter.
+As a return of the loss of his daughter, Justo tries everything to separate Emperatriz from her daughter, including building a fake grave of Emperatriz's daughter.
 Emperatriz believed that her daughter is dead, and now concentrates on pursuing her love, Alejandro.
 Emperatriz divorces Manuel and confronted with Alejandro's fiancée, Isabel Cristina.
 Emperatriz befriends her but at the same time trying to gain Alejandro's love.
 Emperatriz reveals Isabel's secret and successfully gain Alejandro's love.